How to Submit a Request

 Staff from the Center for Repatriation at the Field Museum will conduct research into the items or human remains requested for repatriation in consultation with knowledge holders in the tribe.
 As stated under NAGPRA, the Museum will take into consideration Native American traditional knowledge as evidence for a request.

-Center for Repatriation staff will work with the Area Curator and Collections Manager, General Counsel's Office, the Vice-President of Collections, Conservation, and Research, and the Museum President to make a decision, or a recommendation to the Repatriation Subcommittee of the Board of Trustees, who will then make a decision.
+Center for Repatriation staff will work with the Area Curator and Collections Manager, General Counsel's Office, the Vice-President of Collections, Conservation, and Research, and the Museum President to reach a decision.

 Step 5: Publication in Federal Register and Waiting Period